TRASE: Tracking-free 4D Segmentation and Editing: Experimental Results

 \subsection{Evaluation Protocol and Baselines}

-Given ground truth masks we use Mean Intersection over Union (mIoU) and Mean Pixel Accuracy (mAcc) to quantitatively evaluate segmentation performance of the models.
-We compare our model with SAGA \cite{cen2023saga}, Gaussian Grouping \cite{ye2023gaussian} and DGD \cite{labe2024dgd}.
-Note that both SAGA and Gaussian Grouping are designed for static scenes and do not include a module to encode temporal information.
-To address this limitation, we integrate our 4D reconstruction backbone into their pipeline, extending their approach to effectively handle dynamic scenes.
-Moreover, Gaussian Grouping needs the precomputed object IDs from DEVA~\cite{cheng2023tracking}, whose labels are inconsistent for multi-view camera setup.
-Thus, we train their semantic module on a monocular stream from the camera closest to the test view.
-Furthermore, all reported baselines utilize the same pre-trained 4D reconstruction, with semantics learned according to each pipeline.
-This allows us to isolate and evaluate the performance of each model based on its semantic learning capabilities.
-After training, we manually perform click prompts in the rendered novel views of each scene, which are trained by different approaches to select the objects of interest defined in the benchmark.
+We compare our model with SAGA \cite{cen2023saga}, Gaussian Grouping (GG) \cite{ye2023gaussian}, SA4D \cite{ji2024segment}, and DGD \cite{labe2024dgd}.
+Additionally, we add evaluation with the contrastive learning methods such as Contrastive Gaussian Clustering (CGC)~\cite{silva2024contrastive} and OpenGaussian~\cite{wu2025opengaussian}.
+Note that SAGA, Gaussian Grouping, CGC, and OpenGaussian are designed for static scenes and do not include a module to encode temporal information.
+To evaluate them on the 4D segmentation task, we integrate our 4D reconstruction backbone into their pipeline, extending their approach to effectively handle dynamic scenes.
+GG and SA4D require video object tracking labels for their supervision.
+To enable evaluation of the multi-view sequences from our benchmarks, we train the models on the camera closest to the test view (cam5 for Neu3D, cam2 for Immersive, and cam1 for Technicolor).
+After training, we manually perform click prompts in the rendered novel views of each scene trained by different approaches to select the objects of interest defined in the benchmark.
 Apart from the quantitative results, we also present qualitative results from various benchmarks, as certain insights cannot be fully captured through numerical evaluations alone.
-Since the official source code for SA4D \cite{ji2024segment} is not available, we report the comparison based on unofficial implementation in the supplementary.
+Following common practices, we use Mean Intersection over Union (mIoU) and Mean Pixel Accuracy (mAcc) to quantitatively evaluate the performance of the models.